MisterJulsen/MinecraftCommunityServer/README.md

 ### Can I join the server?
 The server is open for everyone and you can come and go at any time.

-### Are cracked clients allowed?
-(Server offline mode)
-No.

 ## Public Railway Network
-### Can I build my own railway line or send trains on existing railway lines?
-In your private base are no restictions.
-If you have public intentions (e.g. connecting several players) or want to extend the public railway network, please contact the server staff or responsible players to avoid complications.
-Also, try using existing railway lines first if possible.

 ### My train doesn't meet the given standards!
 These are just standards for the **public** rail network!
 Exceptions are possible on special routes, for example.
 If in doubt, ask the server staff and we'll find a solution.